andreasfweber/streched_hollow_core_fiber_pulse_compressor/Readme.md

 # Stretched-hollow-core-fiber-pulse-compressor
 The compressor setup described was constructed as part of my bachelor's thesis under the supervision of Marcus Ossiander at the Institute for Experimental Physics (IEP) of the TU Graz.
-The setup is similar to those constructed by Z. Pi, H. Y. Kim, and E. Goulielmakis and a pulse compressor that already perviously constructed at the IEP by Hana Hampel.
+The setup is similar to those constructed by Z. Pi, H. Y. Kim, and E. Goulielmakis and a pulse compressor that already perviously was constructed at the IEP by Hana Hampel.
 >Z. Pi, H. Y. Kim, and E. Goulielmakis, "Petahertz-scale spectral broadening and few-cycle compression of Yb:KGW laser pulses in a pressurized, gas-filled hollow-core fiber," Opt.
 Lett.
 47, 5865-5868 (2022)